 In spite of preparations there have been 29 confirmed cases of COVID-19 infection to date among the Rohingya refugee population (as of 26/05/2020).
 After confirmation of COVID patients, the local administration has taken stricter action putting some 5,000 Rohingyas at the camp under complete lockdown as they work to trace the source of the outbreak.
 As long as social distancing and hand-washing are difficult to maintain in the Rohingya camps, the danger that the virus will spread further within the camps and to the local people persists.
 While this is the case, it will be critical to continue to invest in strategic preparedness and a response plan that outlines public health measures to prevent further transmission of Covid-19 among the Rohingya refugees and to mitigate the impact of the outbreak.

-Dr Mohammad Tarikul Islam is an Associate Professor of Government and Politics at Jahangirnagar University, Bangladesh.
-He was the Visiting Research Fellow at the Oxford Department of International Development, Oxford in 2018.
+Dr. Mohammad Tarikul Islam is an Associate Professor of Government and Politics at Jahangirnagar University, Bangladesh.
+He was a Visiting Research Fellow at the Oxford Department of International Development, Oxford in 2018.
 Prior to joining University, Dr Islam worked in the United Nations for a period of seven years in different capacities.
-His forthcoming books are ‘Local Government in Bangladesh: Contemporary Issues and Challenges’ from the Routledge and ‘Disaster Risk Reduction in Bangladesh: Issues of Governance and Development’ from the Springer respectively.
-Professor Islam will take up Post-Doctoral (Visiting Scholar) Fellowship at the University of Cambridge in early August, 2020.
-He can be contacted at email@example.com
+His forthcoming books are ‘Local Government in Bangladesh: Contemporary Issues and Challenges’ from Routledge and ‘Disaster Risk Reduction in Bangladesh: Issues of Governance and Development’ from Springer respectively.